bdb-itonomi/spark-vllm-docker/README.md

 The Dockerfile builds from the main branch of VLLM, so depending on when you run the build process, it may not be in fully functioning state.

+## CHANGELOG

+### 2025-11-26

+Initial release.
+Updated RoCE configuration example to include both interfaces in the list.
+Applied patch to enable FastSafeTensors in cluster configuration (EXPERIMENTAL) and added documentation on fastsafetensors use.

 ## 1\.
 Building the Docker Image

 The Dockerfile includes specific **Build Arguments** to allow you to selectively rebuild layers (e.g., update the vLLM source code without re-downloading PyTorch).